Puleng LenkaBula

 Puleng LenkaBula is a South African academic and university administrator.
 She is the first ever female vice-chancellor of the University of South Africa (UNISA).

+Education

-She studied theological ethics at the University of South Africa, writing a PhD thesis on the ethics of bioprospecting in 2006.
+LenkaBula studied theological ethics at the University of South Africa, writing a PhD thesis on the ethics of bioprospecting in 2006.

+Career

 She was dean of students at the University of the Witwatersrand before joining the University of the Free State (UFS), where she was vice-rector of institutional change, student affairs and community engagement.
 In November 2020 she was announced as the successor to Mandla Makhanya as principal and vice-chancellor of UNISA, in a unanimous decision by the university council.
 Her appointment comes into effect on 1 January 2021, though the council has extended Makhanya's term to April 2021 to ensure a smooth handover.